ilya0/manageme/README.md

 - auto email followers
     - maybe use some sort of mailchimp integration
 - auto EPK
-- MUltiple layouts?
+- Multiple layouts?
-- Automated weeklog posts?
+- Automated weekly posts?
+- Connect to mail chimp
+- page to show all stats in real time

 - Find wedding sites and make a automated timeline where music can be released